Feeling Stressed and Exhausted? >> Sports and Stress Management

 - Many experts recommend running, because it is one of the first skills that we learn.
 The important thing here is to stay in the aerobic range (your breathing speeds up, but you aren’t out of breath), in order to avoid putting too much strain on your body.

-- In addition to endurance sports, regular walks can help reduce stress.
+- In addition to endurance sports, regular, short walks can help reduce stress hormones.

 - Yoga is another effective way to clear your head.
 By concentrating on your breathing, you enter a meditative state.

-It’s important that you have a positive association with the sport you choose; you should enjoy doing it.
 There are no advantages to choosing a sport or training plan that just creates more stress, because you are too competitive or push yourself too hard.
-The key is to find out what is right for you.
+The key is to find out how much exercise you need to relax.
 Your friend might run 10 km to relax – but that doesn’t mean this is what your body needs.